-Women on Wings is happy to announce its latest achievement in co-creating impact for women in rural India.
+Women on Wings is happy to announce its latest achievement in co-creating impact for women living in rural India.
 In FY 2022-2023, an additional 52,400 jobs were co-created in collaboration with business partners and the Jharkhand State Livelihood Promotion Society (JSLPS) in India.
 This increase has resulted in the co-creation of 333,400 jobs for women in rural India in a span of 15 years.

 Impact through women entrepreneurship programs